Opiate-blocking drugs, or opioid antagonists, stop narcotics from binding to the opioid receptors in the brain.

 While naloxone has been available to emergency medical personnel and hospitals for several years, the U.S. Food and Drug Administration (FDA) approved the nasal spray for more general use in 2015.

 Naloxone can be administered either as an intranasal spray, an intramuscular injection, a subcutaneous (under the skin) injection, or intravenous injection.
+Some people use the auto-injector Evzio to administer the opioid blocker to people who have overdosed on opioids.
+It is said that Evzio is easy to use and provides instructions on what to do after an opioid overdose occurs.
 Many states are expanding access to naloxone through pharmacies.
 Instead of requiring someone to have an opiate prescription or be a caregiver to someone who takes opiates to manage pain, Good Samaritan laws have allowed expanded naloxone access.